Tempestlyn/E02a-Operators/README.md

 # E02a-Operators

+Within main.py, each function has has code added to them to perform their required outputs, using both operators and built-in functions.
+Each functions returns different values including strings, ints, floats, and lists.

 An exercise exploring python operators and data types

 This repository contains a few files that you will need to alter to complete the assignment.
 The instructions for the exercise are also on Canvas.